Lloyd Cadena: Broadcasting

 Alongside being a YouTuber, he also worked as a radio DJ on 93.9 iFM hosting a program called Gabi Ng Hanash (lit.
 'Night of Hanash') in 2014.
 Cadena later moved to 90.7 Love Radio in 2017, hosting "KarLloyd" alongside fellow vlogger and DJ Kara Karinyosa.

 Death

 On September 1, 2020, Cadena was hospitalized due to a high fever and dry cough; he later tested positive for COVID-19.
 He died three days later, on September 4, after suffering a cardiac arrest.
-His death occurred nineteen days before what would have been his 27th birthday.
+His death occurred 19 days before what would have been his 27th birthday.
 He was later cremated.

 Following the announcement of his death, known close friends, fellow vloggers, and celebrities expressed their condolences to Cadena's family, including American pop singer Mariah Carey, of whom Cadena was a fan.
-On October 11, 2020, he was posthumously honored alongside fellow YouTuber Emman Nimedez (who died on August 16) in the Philippine segment of YouTube FanFest 2020.
+On October 11, 2020, he was posthumously honored alongside fellow YouTuber Emman Nimedez (who died at age 21 on August 16) in the Philippine segment of YouTube FanFest 2020.